KaranShah-py/DSA_Sorting_Algorithms/readme.txt

 You can pull this in your local system and next time you want to use any of the above algorithms you can just import the module in your code.

-For example, if I want to use bubble sort.
+For example, if I want to use selection sort.

     from SortingalgorithmsbyKaran import *
     list1 = [10,20,30,2,14]